- What is anorexia?

-Anorexia nervosa, more commonly known as simply anorexia, is a psychological condition characterised by the desire of the individual to keep as low a body weight as is possible.
+Anorexia nervosa, more commonly known as simply anorexia, is a serious eating disorder and psychological condition characterised by the desire of the individual to keep as low a body weight as possible.
 It is a mental health disorder associated with low weight, a fear of gaining weight, and control over diet and exercise.
 In those with anorexia, a high value is placed upon control over the weight and shape of the body, to the extent where it interferes in daily life.

 Symptoms of anorexia nervosa are not simply associated with weight loss, as the disorder is psychological, meaning symptoms displayed are also emotional, and behavioural.
 Physical signs of the condition include: